APT-KK/AutoGen/FRONTEND_BACKEND_FIX.md

 ## 🔍 Verification

-After deploying:
+After deployment, your frontend should:
-1. ✅ Frontend loads on GitHub Pages
+1. ✅ Load correctly on GitHub Pages
-2. ✅ API calls go to Render backend
+2. ✅ Make API calls to Render backend
-3. ✅ No more JSON parse errors
+3. ✅ Generate projects without JSON parse errors
+4. ✅ Display results properly

+## 🎯 Current Status

+- ✅ **Frontend**: Deployed to GitHub Pages
+- ✅ **Backend**: Deployed to Render
+- ✅ **Configuration**: Environment-aware API URLs
-4. ✅ Project generation should work
+- ✅ **Connection**: Should work now

-**Your frontend should now properly connect to your Render backend!** 🎉
+**Your frontend should now properly connect to your backend!** 🎉